The temperament of a Dachshund is a robust and courageous dog. He has great stamina and a unique character.

 Typical properties of the Dachshund

 If he gets the chance, the clever Dachshund certainly tries to play his boss.
 For example, he knows very well what he can achieve with his cute and touching gaze.
-In addition, your Dachshund can occasionally be a little jealous; You are his owner and he is your hero.
+In addition, he can occasionally be a little jealous; You are his owner and he is your hero.

 Not only the temperament of your Dachshund is unique.
 With its long back, it also has a unique construction.
 You can easily keep a Dachshund in an apartment, but because of that long back it is wise not to let him walk stairs.